extend-visual-studio/extend-visual-studio.github.io/docs/index.md

 This site, extendvs.com, has a simple mission: to expand the public knowledge based for building extensions for Visual Studio Windows and Mac.

-extenvs.com is an open source, MIT licensed, community-led site.
+wwww.extendvs.com is an open source, MIT licensed, community-led site.
 Please contribute and help grow the knowledge base for Visual Studio extensibility.

 ## Overview

-This sections provides an overview of the common concepts in an IDE extension and what the equivalant API/object is in the other IDE.
+This sections provides an overview of the common concepts in an IDE extension and what the equivalent API/object is in the other IDE.

 ### Manifests